 For information about the Mathematics Placement Exam, visit the Math Placement Exam webpage.

-If you are interested in participating in undergraduate research in mathematics, check out our document on Paths to Undergraduate Research Experiences (pdf - 298KB).
+If you are interested in participating in undergraduate research in mathematics or an internship in mathematics, visit our Internships and Undergraduate Research page.